University of Oregon rowing team: 1991–1996: Crews under Emerich, Borton, and Busse

 Morgan Emrich coached from 1992 to 1993, Joe Borton coached from 1993 to 1994, and Phil Busse from 1994 to 1996.
 Susan Belcher and James Mcqueen were assistant coaches in these years.

-The Oregon Daily Emerald reported in June 1993, "The men's lightweight team of the crew club will compete for the national championship June 11 and 12, in East Fork State Park in Cincinnati Ohio", and added, "Oregon defeated some of the top teams in the west, including California and Cal-Davis.
+The Oregon Daily Emerald reported in June 1993, "The men's lightweight team of the crew will compete for the national championship June 11 and 12, in East Fork State Park in Cincinnati Ohio", and added, "Oregon defeated some of the top teams in the west, including California and Cal-Davis.
 Oregon must now face Ivy League powerhouses Harvard, Princeton and Dartmouth in the national competition."
 Despite defeat at the 1993 national championship, the lightweight four had a near perfect season in 1994 winning every race except for their last.
 The other strong boat in 1994 was the women's novice 8+.
 Their boat finished third out of sixteen competitors at the Northwest Regional Championship with a time of 7:19.5.

 The Oregon Daily Emerald wrote, "the Oregon men's and women's crew teams made a mockery of the competition on Saturday, taking home first place in all but one of their eight divisional races".